tomjaguarpaw/H2/posts/hascallstack-domain-errors.md

 Let's have a look at how we model this in Haskell.
-For the purposes of this article, let's say that the memory addresses (`Address`) are `Int`s and the constant values placed at addresses (`Data`) are lists of `Word8` of length eight (i.e. eight bytes).
+For the purposes of this article, let's say that the memory addresses (`Address`) are `Int`s and the constant values placed at addresses (`Data`) are lists of `Word8` of length 8 (i.e. 8 bytes).
 For a real-world program we'd probably use newtypes or data definitions here, but to keep things simple in this article we'll just use type synonyms.

 ```.hs
 type Address = Int